georgiptr/window-hider/README.md

 If you haven't read [Cal Newport - Deep Work: Rules for Focused Success in a Distracted World](https://www.goodreads.com/book/show/25744928-deep-work) yet, please do.

 ### Download

+Go to [Releases](https://github.com/georgiptr/window-hider/releases) page and download the latest .EXE

 Note: Chrome may warn you that the file is unknown.
 You can upload the file for online virus check at [VirusTotal](https://www.virustotal.com) or compile it from the source code.